 In our secondary program (grades 7-12), we have two full-time Math teachers and sometimes part-time or multidisciplinary teachers to cover additional needed math classes.
-Students are on a split track based on their math abilities and goals.
+Students are on a split track after sophomore year based on their math abilities and goals.
 The sequence of math classes is shown below: